 When you are true to yourself, not only you but everyone around you will profit from your presence.
-When your own beam is shining brightly you will become a beacon and an inspiration for others.
+When your own light is shining brightly you become a beacon and an inspiration for others.

 Everyone should sit in meditation for 20 minutes a day.
 Unless you’re too busy, then you should sit for an hour.— Zen proverb

 Meditation is a wonderful tool for bringing you face to face with your true self.